BobbyTables1337/Undutmaning25-Loken/README.md

 Big thanks to the creators of the CTF, it was just as frustrating as we expect from this yearly event :)

 Thanks to my mates in Shellskapsresan who make CTF's fun to participate in!
+A special thanks to laffe who seemed equally invested in solving this challenge.

 // BobbyTables1337